 But this morning, I’d like to take a bit broader look at the issues in play here.
 I open my WaPo this AM to read this:

-"Two days after a student was gunned down while walking to Anninna Sigmon’s high school in Prince George’s County, she still wasn’t sure when she would feel safe enough to return to class.
+"Two days after a student was gunned down while walking to Anninna Sigmon’s high school in Prince George’s County, she still wasn’t sure when she would feel safe enough to return to class."I am then reminded by this Rebecca Mead post that 80% of Chicago public school students qualify for free and reduced lunch, a proxy for poverty status.

 “I just feel like I could be next,” said Sigmon, 17, a senior at Central High School in Capitol Heights.
 “People shouldn’t be afraid to go to school.”